-Using the Graphical User Interface (GUI)
+Using the Application/Graphical User Interface (GUI)

 Download your data from the project builder